Keyboard shortcuts

 • export / export_async callbacks receive &State as their first parameter.

-• Pointer-level APIs (export_native*) receive EvaluatorRef<'_, State> so they can use heap/runtime internals and read engine.state.
+• Handle-based native APIs (export_native*) receive Context<State> so they can allocate public handles through the heap and read engine.state().

 #[derive(Clone)]